mikewolfd/drf-passwordless/README.md

-**⛔️ ALPHA -- WORK IN PROGRESS *
+# **⛔️ ALPHA -- WORK IN PROGRESS**

 # jwt drf passwordless
 A Passwordless login add-on for Django Rest Framework authentication.
-Built with `django-sms` and `django-phonenumber-field` and `djangorestframework-simplejwt` with complete statelessness in mind.
+Built with `django-sms`, `django-phonenumber-field`, `typeid-python` and `djangorestframework-simplejwt` with complete statelessness in mind.

 ## 🔑 Before you start!
 Please consider your risk and threat landscape before adopting this library.